11 more cases recorded with 10 in Kinoya household

 The Kinoya cases are linked to the Extra Supermarket cluster.

-The other paitent is a work contact of case 206 from the Samabula cluster.
-This paitent works for FICAC.
+The other patient is a work contact of case 206 from the Samabula cluster.

-Health Permanent Secretary, Doctor James Fong, says contact tracing investigations are ongoing and the public should expect to see hia teams on the ground conducting these investigations throughout Suva.
+Health Permanent Secretary, Doctor James Fong, says contact tracing investigations are ongoing and the public should expect to see his teams on the ground conducting these investigations throughout Suva.

 He adds though cases have currently not been detected in Lami, the public should also expect to see increased screening activities there in an effort to ramp up the community surveillance beyond the current known areas where cases have been found.